-To understand how the sales will affect the net income, all we need to do is multiply the margin ratio by sales amount.
-In the above example, we can say that $1000 sale increases the net income by $400.
+To understand how the sales will affect the net income, all we need to do is multiply the margin ratio by the sales amount.
+In the above example, we can say that the $1000 sales increase the net income by $400.

 Let us understand all three forms of contribution margin with the help of a simple example.
 Company A has net sales of $300,000 after selling 50,000 units of its products.
 The variable cost per unit is $2.